markpp/Paper-notes/man-robot collaboration/nikolaidis2017game.md

-# Game-theoretic modeling of human adaptation in human-robot collaboration
+# Expressive Robot Motion Timing

 ##

 ### Implementation

 ### What
--
+- The goal is to time robot motion such that their internal state is expressed and so they become more transparent to people

 ### How
 -